Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 Start Implementing Automated Strategies Today

-In our view, using these main automated Google Ads strategies are 100% necessary to stay competitive in the eCommerce PPC landscape.
+Using these main automated Google Ads strategies is 100% necessary to stay competitive in the eCommerce PPC landscape.
 If you don’t use these automated strategies, chances are that your competitors will — and their stores may benefit from the increased opportunities.

 When implemented under human review and with enough historical data, these automated strategies have helped us boost client results better than expected.
 And, with all the time saved on manual campaign adjustments, we can divert more attention to higher-level strategic initiatives that bring even more success.